BU-CS320/Spring-2019/project/INSTRUCTIONS.md

 ## Getting Started
 * Read [Before You Begin](BEFORE.md)
 * Come up with a language name/team name among your group
 * Follow this [Link](https://classroom.github.com/g/potVpRHi) to create/Join a group repo.
+Even if you are working alone.
 * Like in [Week 1](../assignments/week1#setup-your-local-repository) you will need to checkout the new repository!
   * ```cd``` into the newly created directory
   * You always want to take advantage of the latest corrections to the assignments and shared tests so we will add the main repository as a source